Rome in a day: a practical guide to discover the essentials of the city

 8. Take a short break for a gelato

 One of the reasons Audrey Hepburn fell in love with Rome was its ice cream.
-And there was no shortage of reasons.
-After this intense day of sightseeing, I advise you to stop at Don Nino to taste one of the best ice creams in Rome and the world.
+And she was right.
+After this intense day of sightseeing, I advise you to stop at Don Nino to taste one of the best ice creams in Rome and in the world.
 They are delicious!

-Its owner, Francesco Mastroianni, has been five times Italian ice cream champion.
+Its owner, Francesco Mastroianni, has been five times Italian champion of ice cream.
 A passion he has inherited from his father and grandfather.
 Try some of his specialties, such as the pistachio ice cream and the hand-roasted Langhe hazelnut.
 Your mouth will be watering!

 9. Take the bus to the Vatican

-But don't worry because here I give you some tips for visiting the Vatican, so you can see as much as possible and not die trying.
+But don't worry because here are some tips for visiting the Vatican, so you can see as much as possible and not die trying.
 In this article I also explain how to get cheap tickets to the Vatican, free or at a discount.
 Particularly, my favorite option is to take a guided tour of the Vatican with an expert guide.
-You are in front of one of the greatest architectural works, you can't miss a single detail!
+You are in front of one of the greatest architectural masterpieces, you can't miss a single detail!

 10. End a magical day with dinner in Trastevere, Chao Roma!

 This family restaurant, which has been run by four generations of the Panella family since 1922, reworks traditional Roman recipes and uses locally sourced seasonal produce, with a nod to modern trends.
-Its lounge, filled with works of art, has seated actors of the stature of Leonardo di Caprio.
+Its dining room, filled with works of art, has seated actors of the stature of Leonardo di Caprio.

-Surely your day in the Eternal City will have left you wanting more.
+Surely your day in the Eternal City has left you wanting more.
 Don't worry because you can always come back to Rome.
 For now, here are a couple of tips that can help you make the most of your stay by saving time on transportation or at lunchtime.

 Some gastronomic suggestions